 Mitigation Measure: No further feasible improvements can be made beyond those described for 2025 No-Action conditions to mitigate project impacts.
-The addition of a second southbound left-turn lane is not feasible due to ROW constraints.
+The addition of a second southbound left-turn lane on Milpitas Boulevard is not feasible due to ROW constraints.
+However, VTA will provide a fair share contribution to traffic improvement at this location.
+The contribution will be made only if feasible traffic mitigation is identified and substantial funding is in place to construct the improvement.
+VTA will work with the City of Milpitas to develop an agreement at the time that the mitigation is required.

-Milpitas Boulevard and Montague Expressway^{} (No Feasible Mitigation) (Map location #11)
+Milpitas Boulevard and Montague Expressway (No Feasible Mitigation) (Map location #11)